OpenTechSchool/html-css-beginners/core/portfolio.md

 		margin: 20px 10px;
 	}

-First we gave a size to the content and place it in the middle of the page.
+First we gave a size to the content and placed it in the middle of the page.
 Than we place the aside tag with some margins to breath, a minimum height and a width.
-We also highi-light the border-right of this element so it display a line that divide aside from section.
+We also highlight the border-right of this element so it displays a line that divides aside from section.
 Last we give a float: left in order to make the section (or whatever we will write after the aside) slip next to the aside, right on its left.
 Is really important to set display: inline-block for the section